9 minsPublished on 5/31/2022

 Liquidity

 The liquidity of an asset is a measure of how easily it can be exchanged for fiat currency.
-In this regard, both Bitcoin and Gold are both very liquid.
+In this regard, generally both Bitcoin and Gold are liquid.

-Investors can easily convert their Bitcoin to fiat on platforms like MoonPay, but some exchanges have upper limits so users may find it difficult to liquidate all of their Bitcoin at once.
+Investors can easily convert their Bitcoin to fiat money on platforms like MoonPay, but some crypto exchanges have upper limits so users may find it difficult to liquidate all of their Bitcoin at once.

-Gold, on the other hand, can be liquidated without limits.
-It is an asset that users can seamlessly move in and out of.
+Gold, on the other hand, is easier to liquidate, since it is an asset that users can seamlessly move in and out of.
 The fact that physical gold is sold around the world and can be used as collateral to obtain loans also makes it better in terms of liquidity.

 Volatility